 - Office: Whether you have a dedicated space or a laptop on the couch, make sure you have a system to see what jobs you are working on so nothing gets missed.
-As you start to sell photos online and your business grows, you’ll need to allocate more space (and time) to keep on top of everything.
+As you start to sell photographs online and your business grows, you’ll need to allocate more space (and time) to keep on top of everything.

 - Accounting: The “boring numbers stuff” is where many new businesses fail, so be sure to set yours up properly at the start.
-When you start to sell photos online, filing expenses and income is easiest when done electronically and there are multiple accounting software packages available.
-I recommend something that automatically backs your data up to the cloud, because no-one wants to retype in data the night before tax returns are due.
+When you start to sell photographs online, filing expenses and income is easiest when done electronically and there are multiple accounting software packages available.
+I recommend something that automatically backs your data up to the cloud because no-one wants to retype in data the night before tax returns are due.
 Consult a tax expert or professional bookkeeper if it all gets too confusing.

 - Develop product: People won’t buy what they can’t see.
-If you are going to sell photos online whether that’s framed art prints, or books, or anything else that is a tangible product, get at least a few of them ready before you officially hang your shingle.
+If you are going to sell photographs online whether that’s framed art prints, or books, or anything else that is a tangible product, get at least a few of them ready before you officially hang your shingle.

 - Suppliers: You don’t want to wait until you have your first customer to find a reliable place to get prints done.
 And for goodness sake, don’t get them printed at Walmart!
 There is a plethora of professional photography suppliers and printers out there.
 Choose a few that match your needs best and ask for samples so you can evaluate quality.
 Once you’ve decided whom to deal with, contact them about setting up an account and getting sample prints.
 Remember that tax ID we spoke about?
 They’ll likely need it to set up your trade account.
-Many suppliers offer substantial discounts for samples, and are keen for new accounts, so ask what they can offer you.
+Many suppliers offer substantial discounts for samples and are keen for new accounts, so ask what they can offer you.

-Sell Photos Online: The Essentials
+Sell Photographs Online: The Essentials

 - Professional Camera gear: Unless you’ve chosen a niche like art photography where you’re essentially working for yourself and you can re-schedule if things break, you must have reliable camera equipment.
 If you are shooting weddings, you must have two of everything.
 Yes, two professional bodies, two sets of lenses, two flashes.
 Everything.
 Both cameras should always be with you, and never in the back of your car.
 You do not want to be shooting the bride walking down the aisle and have your one and only camera stop working.
 It happens more often than you’d think.
 Spend the money or choose a different niche.
 No, I am not kidding.

-- Computer and Software: You’ll need access to a computer with internet and software to view, edit, and ultimately sell your photos online.
+- Computer and Software: You’ll need access to a computer with internet and software to view, edit, and ultimately sell your photographs online.
 Although you can download freebie shareware, I highly recommend you stick with the industry standard of Adobe products.
 You can bundle Photoshop and Lightroom together for only $10 per month on a subscription plan.

 - Back-up plan: When you are handling your images, you need to have them stored in more than one place.
 Use a RAID system on your computer, an external hard drive, a cloud storage solution or preferably a combination of all three.

-Sell Photos Online: What’s Nice to Have:
+Sell Photographs Online: What’s Nice to Have

 - Professional memberships: Depending on your chosen niche, membership in a professional organization can bring you referral work, offer practical support, and provide networking opportunities.
 In the USA, PPA and WPPI are good choices.
 In Australia, AIPP and ACMP are great.
 Most countries have at least one professional association, so be sure to investigate what suits you and your business best.